Oh Hi There!

 Leadership & Organizational Honesty

-Every company says they’re a family until staffing gets tight and suddenly Daddy Corporate starts acting weird.
-Leadership culture matters because it trickles all the way down to the tone in the aircraft, the base, and the group chat.
-If leadership can’t openly discuss weaknesses, turnover, or crew frustrations during an interview, imagine how transparent they’ll be during an actual operational problem.
+Every company says they’re family until staffing gets weird and suddenly Daddy Corporate starts acting stingy.
+Leadership culture matters because it trickles all the way down to the frontline; if you’ve been in healthcare before, you already know this.
+If leadership can’t openly discuss their weaknesses, the turnovers, or crew frustrations during an interview, imagine how transparent they’ll be during an ACTUAL operational problem.

 • “What do you believe is the biggest contributor to staff turnover here?”